How To Make Perfect Wild Rice

 - To make wild rice burgers

-- Added to quiches, meatballs, meatloaf, stuffing, oatmeal or pancakes
+- Added to quiches, meatballs, meatloaf, stuffing or oatmeal

 Cooked wild rice is a great food to have on hand, because you can either make a meal out of it – or add it to whatever you happen to be eating.
 Add some to your morning eggs.
 Toss some in your pancake batter.
 Add some to your oatmeal.
 You can even add some to your chocolate chip cookie batter!